|About the Faculty|

 You will gain more experience of practical music making, including composition and both solo and group performance.
 You will also have the opportunity to study a wide range of music including The Western Classical tradition, Musical Theatre and music of the Twentieth Century.

 We would expect you to achieve a grade 6 or above in GCSE Music and be grade 5 level on your instrument or voice.
 We would consider students that haven’t studied GCSE Music if they have passed or are working towards Grade 5 Theory.
 If you have not taken GCSE Music but are interested in pursuing A Level Music please come and have a discussion with the Music Faculty.
 All students must have an APS of 4.5 or above.

-The faculty runs a busy annual concert programme including formal Christmas, Spring and Summer Concerts in local churches and the Harpenden Public Halls, informal showcase evenings, atmospheric Jazz evenings and many community events such as Harpenden Carnival and Harpenden Schools Spring Festival.
+The faculty runs a busy annual concert programme including formal Christmas, Spring and Summer Concerts in local churches and the Harpenden Public Halls, informal showcase evenings, atmospheric Jazz evenings and many community events in collaboration with other schools, such as the Harpenden Schools Spring Festival.
 Our annual Scholar’s Trust concert is held in The Alban Arena.
 Many of our musicians are also often asked to perform at other local community and charity events.

-Our extensive extra-curricular timetable includes Junior, Senior and Chamber Choirs, Concert Band, Up and Coming Junior Band, Jazz Band, Junior Jazz Band, Senior and Junior String Ensembles, Junior and Senior Saxophone Ensembles, String Quartet and Ukulele Group.
+Our extensive co-curricular timetable includes Junior, Senior and Chamber Choirs, Concert Band, Up and Coming Junior Band, Jazz Band, Junior Jazz Band, Senior and Junior String Ensembles, Junior and Senior Saxophone Ensembles and a Ukulele Group.
 The annual Music Tour is a highlight of the year with students travelling to various destinations around Europe to perform in concerts abroad.
-Recent destinations include Slovenia (2017), Switzerland (2018) and Spain (2019).
-In 2020 the tour will go to Italy with over 100 Sir John Lawes musicians!
+Recent destinations have included Spain (2019), Switzerland (2018) and Slovenia (2017).